ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 **CAT-M1** has a higher data rate than NB-IoT (closer to existing cellular behavior), but is not proven to be more power efficient.
 Any efficiency gains can be lost because of operator configurations.

-It can be deployed on a single spectrum, reducing antenna configuration complexity, but isn't deployed world-wide, and can take years to be deployed in countries using 3G.
+It can be deployed on a single spectrum, reducing antenna configuration complexity, but isn't deployed world-wide, and can take years to deploy in countries using 3G.

 ### Bluetooth Low Energy (BLE)